wallWrecker/chocochocodevdev/README.md

 # ChocoChocoDevDev
- chocochocodevdev is a personal website and also a landing page for the services that i'm selling
+ chocochocodevdev is a personal website and also a landing page for the services that is for sale.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)